rubenwardy/minetest_modding_book/_en/players/chat.md

 ```

 This message displays in the same manner as messages to all players, but is
-only visible to the named player, in this case player1.
+only visible to the named player, in this case, player1.

 ## Chat Commands